-She has to leave quickly and when i ask for the bill it becomes clear she has covered my part of the lunch aswell.
+She has to leave quickly and when I ask for the bill it becomes clear she has covered my part of the lunch as well.
 Gender equality in practice.

 Where the Gaza strip is just a few kilometers away and the tension of possible sudden attacks hangs in the air.
-Air raid shelters are a common feature in both poor and more affluent neighbourhoods.
+Air raid shelters are a common feature in both poor and more affluent neighborhoods.

 Tel Aviv, I will miss you.

 *Feature image: The Wall in Jerusalem is about the epicenter of this country and some belief in the world.
 A boy waits for his father, he is not yet allowed into the men’s section.
 He prepares for his Bar Mitswa reading religious texts.